 A Little About the Recipe: Goats’ Cheese and Cheddar Cheese Omelette

-After posting a purely paleo, paleo-ish and whole30 recipe last week, I return this week with one for keto and Atkins’ Induction and Atkins’ Maintenance just to make everything fair.
-This is another of my deceptively simple recipes which taste delicious.
+Last week I posted a purely paleo, paleo-ish and whole30 recipe, I return this week with Goats’ Cheese and Cheddar Cheese Omelette for keto and Atkins’ Induction and Atkins’ Maintenance just to make everything fair.
+This is another of those deceptively simple recipes which taste delicious.
 Simple is great, delicious is wonderful.

-The goats’ cheese I used was locally made in Malta and had zero carbs.
+The goats’ cheese I used for the recipe was locally made in Malta and had zero carbs.
 The slight amount of carbs in the recipe came mostly from the cheddar and a tiny amount from the eggs.
 But, make sure to read the packet as this is not always the case.
-If you do, adjust your daily carbs accordingly.
+If your goats’ cheese contains added carbs, adjust your day accordingly.

 Some people add cream into omelettes; you can if you wish but, I don’t think this recipe needs it, and for Atkins’ Induction particularly, it is better to be without it.
 However, if you really want to, I’d recommend about 2 tbsp of cream per person.

 With every house a madhouse in the morning, breakfast often tends to be a solitary affair.
 And so, I posted the ingredients for this recipe for one where the omelette fits just perfectly into a small frying pan.
 To make it for more than one, I would still recommend making one omelette at a time; just keep each omelette covered and warm until they are all done.

 I Recommend This For: Keto Goats’ and Cheddar Cheese Omelette

 As you get from the title, this is a keto dish.
 Paleo, paleo-ish and whole30 need to pass it by.
 I know, I know we all miss cheese, but it’s not worth the gripes, so it’s best for us to make something else instead.